kamentsvetanov/external_v2/mat/matlabcentral/export_fig/README.md

 export_fig(sprintf('plot%d', a), '-a1', '-pdf', '-png');
 ```

-**Specifying the figure/axes** - if you have mutiple figures open you can specify which figure to export using its handle:
+**Specifying the figure/axes** - if you have multiple figures open you can specify which figure to export using its handle:
 ```Matlab
 export_fig(figure_handle, filename);
 ```